Permutrees: The permutree Hopf algebra

-These definitions extend to decorated permutations as follows.
+As shown by J.-C.~Novelli and J.-Y.~Thibon in~\cite{NovelliThibon-decoratedFQSym}, these definitions extend to decorated permutations as follows.
 The \defn{decorated shifted shuffle}~$\tau \shiftedShuffle \tau'$ is defined as the shifted shuffle of the permutations where decorations travel with their values, while the \defn{decorated convolution}~$\tau \convolution \tau'$ is defined as the convolution of the permutations where decorations stay at their positions.
 For example,

 Using these operations, we can define a decorated version of C.~Malvenuto and C.~Reutenauer's Hopf algebra on permutations~\cite{MalvenutoReutenauer}.

 \begin{definition} We denote by~$\FQSym_{\Decorations}$ the Hopf algebra with basis~$(\F_\tau)_{\tau \in \fS_{\Decorations}}$ and whose product and coproduct are defined by